yeradesu/iOS_UIScreens/README.md

 ## Installation
 To run the Travel Companion app, follow these steps:
+(to switch between two app screens open SceneDelegate and read the instructions)

 1. Clone the repository to your local machine.
 2. Open the project in Xcode.